-- 1.1 This report has been developed in close collaboration with the Chair of the Overview & Scrutiny Committee and its purpose is to invite the Overview and Scrutiny Committee to: - Review the current arrangements for monitoring the initiatives contained in the Devolution Deal agreed by Government and the constituent members of the Combined Authority in 2016 and consider whether these might be improved. - Consider the potential for a refreshed Devolution Deal to reflect the changing priorities of the Government, Mayor, member authorities, and the public. - Make recommendations to inform development and consideration of the regular update report on the Devolution Deal initiatives which the Board is due to receive in January 2022.

-1.2 This report follows on from the Scoping Report received by the Overview & Scrutiny Committee in October 2021.
+- 1.1 This report has been developed by the Chair of the Overview & Scrutiny Committee and it was agreed at their meeting in December that this should be shared with the CA Board for their comments.
+The report covers: - Review the current arrangements for monitoring the initiatives contained in the Devolution Deal agreed by Government and the constituent members of the Combined Authority in 2016 and consider whether these might be improved. - Consider the potential for a refreshed Devolution Deal to reflect the changing priorities of the Government, Mayor, member authorities, and the public. - Make recommendations to inform development and consideration of the regular update report on the Devolution Deal initiatives which the Board is due to receive in January 2022. - 1.2 This report follows on from the Scoping Report received by the Overview & Scrutiny Committee in October 2021.
 Given the significance of the Devolution Deal document and the periodic nature of its review, it is intended that further scrutiny reports be presented in alignment with the timetable of reviews by the Board.